 The other thing that will help is having well-ventilated gloves.
 Having sweaty hands on the bars makes you grip harder, causing more pressure on the nerves.

-You also want to look out for the durability of the gloves and other features the gloves may have.
-Having touch screen capability on long-finger gloves saves you from having to take your gloves off to check your phone.
+You also want to look out for the durability of the glove and other features the MTB gloves may have.
+Having touch screen capability on long-finger biking gloves saves you from having to take your gloves off to check your phone.
 Have a sweat wipe on the thumb is also a bit of a bonus!

 Best Mountain Bike Gloves for Hand Numbness

 The Fox Ranger Gel Glove is a classic in the mountain biking world.
 It’s comfortable, stylish and the extra padding helps with shock absorption.